Dachigam National Park

-Dachigam National Park is a national park located 22 km from Srinagar city in Srinagar district in Kashmir on the east side of Dal Lake.
+Dachigam National Park is a national park located 22 km from Srinagar city in Srinagar district in Kashmir on the east side of Dal Lake in the disputed Kashmir region.
 It covers an area of about 141 km2.
 The name of the park means "ten villages", in memory of the ten villages that were relocated for the park's formation.
 These ten villages were living in this region before World War I at the beginning of the 20th century.
 The main gate entrance is very close to the New Theed general bus stand, on either side of Darul Uloom Kousaria.

 The park has been a protected area since 1910, first under the care of the Maharaja of Jammu and Kashmir and later under the observation of the concerned government authorities.
 It was initially created to ensure a supply of clean drinking water for Srinagar.
 It was upgraded and declared a National Park in 1981.

 Geography

 Dachigam National Park is located in the Zabarwan Range of the western Himalayas.
 The variation in altitude is vast, ranging from about 1600 m to 4200 m above mean sea level.
 Due to this vast variation, the park has uneven topography.
 The terrain ranges from gently sloping grasslands to sharp rocky outcrops and cliffs.

 Located high among the Park interior is the Marsar lake from which flows the Dagwan river.
 This river flows down to, and past, the lower region where it runs along the only proper road in the park.
 It supplies water to the Sarband reservoir, a source of drinking water to Srinagar.
 The Dagwan eventually flows into the Jhelum.